Lundalogik/LimeBootstrap/docs/datasources.md

 A core concept in Lime Bootstrap is data sources.
 A data source is just what it sounds like, a source of data.
 The source can be many things, like a Lime Inspector, a REST web-service, a stored procedure or a VBA function.
 Data sources are used both while working with basic views and especially when working with apps.

-The datasource configuration takes a paramter `type` and then other source specific params.
+All datasources  takes a paramter `type` and then some other source specific params.

-A data source can also take a parameter __"alias"__, which lets you specify a name for the data source in viewModel.
-This might be usefull if you have multiple sources on the same table wich may couse collisions.
+All source can also take a parameter __"alias"__, which lets you specify a name for the data source in ViewModel.
+This might be usefull if you have multiple sources on the same table wich may otherwise will cause naming collisions.

 ### Example: